Annika10/TwitterProject/readme.md

 # Experiments

-In each experiment I run through each tweet and calculate the polarity score also known as compound.
+In each experiment I run through each tweets and calculate the polarity score also known as compound of each tweets.
+I consider experiment with all selected tweets as well as a selection of popular tweets.
 A tweet is considered as positive, neutral or negative by the following polarity scores.

     positive sentiment: polarity score > 0
     neutral sentiment:  polarity score = 0